 An unauthorised user could be streaming pirated movies, hogging your bandwidth and, potentially, landing you in a spot of legal bother.
 They could be indulging in more nefarious activity, maybe even trying to hack into your systems.
-This shouldn't come as any great surprise when research commissioned by Broadband Genie shows 54% of British broadband users are concerned about someone hacking their router, yet only 19% had accessed the Wi-Fi router configuration controls, and a measly 17% had changed the admin password from the default.
+This shouldn't come as any great surprise when research commissioned in 2018 by Broadband Genie showed 54% of British broadband users were concerned about someone hacking their router, yet only 19% had accessed the Wi-Fi router configuration controls, and a measly 17% had changed the admin password from the default.

-Avast recently scanned over 4.3 million routers and found 48% had some sort of vulnerability.
+Avast also scanned over 4.3 million routers at the time and found 48% had some sort of vulnerability.
 Thankfully, there are plenty of tools and tricks to identify who's on your connection and how to get rid of them.